dotnet/EntityFramework.Docs/entity-framework/core/providers/provider-log.md

 * https://github.com/aspnet/EntityFrameworkCore/pull/9561 - Add support for System.Transactions
   * System.Transactions was not previously supported by .NET Core.
 Now it is, excluding distributed transactions.
 These changes add support to the EF project code and also add specification tests for use by other providers.
-* https://github.com/aspnet/EntityFrameworkCore/pull/11978 - Consolidate RelationalTypeMapping.Clone methods
+* https://github.com/aspnet/EntityFrameworkCore/pull/12109 - Consolidate RelationalTypeMapping.Clone methods
-  * Changes to the RelationalTypeMapping allows for a simplification in derived classes.
-We don't believe this will be breaking to providers, but providers can take advantage of this change in their derived type mapping classes.
-See https://github.com/aspnet/EntityFrameworkCore/pull/12109 for the changes make to the providers we ship
+  * Changes in 2.1 to the RelationalTypeMapping allowed for a simplification in derived classes.
+We don't believe this was breaking to providers, but providers can take advantage of this change in their derived type mapping classes.
 * https://github.com/aspnet/EntityFrameworkCore/pull/12069 - Tagged or named queries
-  * Adds infrastructure for tagging LINQ quieries and having those tags show up as comments in the SQL.
+  * Adds infrastructure for tagging LINQ queries and having those tags show up as comments in the SQL.
 This may require providers to react in SQL generation.